-Parkinson’s Disease is a chronic progressive neurological disorder resulting from degeneration in part of the brain called “substantia nigra”.
-This leads to the insufficient production of “dopamine” which is a chemical responsible for transmitting neuro signals in the human body.
+Parkinson’s Disease is a chronic progressive neurological disorder, resulting from degeneration in certain part of the brain called “substantia nigra”.
+This leads to the insufficient production of “dopamine” which is a chemical substance responsible for transmitting neuro signals in the human body.

-The decrease in the amount of “dopamine” can directly affect the motor functions hence greatly inhibits the patient’s ability to move.
-This disease is often found in elderly people of 60 years old or above, but some patients can be diagnosed having the disease as young as 30 to 40 years of age.
+The decrease in the quantity of “dopamine” can directly affect the motor functions hence significantly inhibits the patient’s ability to move.
+This disease is often found in elderly people of 60 years old or above, however some patients can be diagnosed with the disease as young as 30 to 40 years of age

 Bradykinesia (slow movement)